glennmkhonto/experimentals/README.md

-# Star Wars take-home test
+# Star Wars take-home tests

 This is small React app that was completed for a take-home test